Logo

 Again the way to identify this medal is the back of the scroll has a large clasp and is stamped STERLING and the back of the pendant does not show detail feathers like all the other Robbins medals.

-Terry Grove and identified this medal as the newly discovered ROB 0.
+Terry Grove has identified this medal as the newly discovered ROB 0.

 What is it #1